AdibAFC/IP_MamaJaba/README.md

 MamaJaba Rickshaw Ride-Calling Website

 ### Project Description
 MamaJaba is designed to address transportation challenges at CUET by offering a streamlined and efficient platform for rickshaw rides.
-The project leverages modern web technologies to provide a seamless user experience, ensuring riders can easily request rides while drivers manage them efficiently.
-The platform includes real-time updates, secure login, and a responsive design, making it a reliable solution for campus transportation.

 ## Tech Stack
 - Frontend: HTML, CSS, JavaScript, Bootstrap